-At HealthExpress, we offer treatment online for nine STIs; chlamydia, gonorrhoea, ureaplasma urealyticum, mycoplasma genitalium, non-specific urethritis, genital herpes, genital warts and trichomonas vaginalis.
+At HealthExpress, we offer treatment online for eight STIs; chlamydia, ureaplasma urealyticum, mycoplasma genitalium, non-specific urethritis, genital herpes, genital warts and trichomonas vaginalis.

 Our treatment also extends to conditions linked to sexual health, including thrush (for male and female), bacterial vaginosis (BV), cystitis and the herpes virus.